andreRaposo91/veeam_task/README.md

 ### Versions

 - v1 is simpler implementation, efficient for small folder and file sizes
-- v2 is a parallelization attempt, batching is not implemented, so its slower for small folders
+- v2 is a parallelization attempt, but it is not optimized, so its slower for small folders